|January 15th for the following September admission

 Entrance into either the MA or PhD programs is limited to the best qualified applicants.
 A minimum CGPA (Cumulative Grade Point Average) of 3.3 or the equivalent, i.e., 75%, is required, though successful applicants typically have CGPAs that exceed this minimum.
-The Department places a high priority on demonstrated scholarly ability, a track record of academic achievement, and fitness between an applicant’s research interests and those of our faculty.
-Evidence of these qualities will be taken from an applicant’s academic transcripts, curriculum vitae (scholarships and awards, publications and other contributions, relevant experience), academic letters of reference, writing samples, and statement of research interests.
+The Department places a high priority on demonstrated scholarly ability, a track record of academic achievement, and fit between an applicant’s research interests and those of our faculty.
+Evidence of these qualities will be taken from an applicant’s academic transcripts, academic letters of reference, writing samples, research proposal, and C.V.
 While all applicants are strongly encouraged to be in contact with prospective supervisors in advance of submitting the application, it is not strictly required; as well, it is important to note that final decisions regarding supervision are made only after the admissions committee has selected the successful applicants.

-Art History: To apply to the MA program, candidates are normally expected to have a BA degree in art history or in another closely related field; candidates may come from other fields such as literary studies, comparative literature, ethnic studies, Canadian studies, architecture, urban planning, film studies, history, performance studies, or philosophy/aesthetics, but must have taken at least 10 courses relating to the history and theory of some aspect of the visual arts, preferably covering a wide range of historical time periods and geographical regions.
+Art History: To apply to the MA program in Art History, candidates are normally expected to have a BA degree in art history or in another closely related field; candidates may come from other fields such as literary studies, comparative literature, ethnic studies, Canadian studies, architecture, urban planning, film studies, history, performance studies, or philosophy/aesthetics, but must have taken at least 10 courses relating to the history and theory of some aspect of the visual arts, preferably covering a wide range of historical time periods and geographical regions.
 In exceptional cases, applicants without a strong background in art history may be admitted but with additional requirements arranged in consultation with the Graduate Program Director to be completed before matriculation in the MA program.
-Candidates for the MA in Art History will benefit from establishing contact with a prospective supervisor or at least listing one or two potential supervisors on the application.
+Candidates for the MA in Art History will benefit from establishing contact with a prospective supervisor or at least listing potential supervisors in their application.

-Generally an MA or an equivalent degree in a closely related field (Art History or Communication Studies), as well as evidence of talent and previous research in Art History or Communication Studies are required for admission to the PhD programs (for additional information on Art History requirements, see above under MA Program/Art History).
+Generally, requirements for admission to our PhD program include: an MA or an equivalent degree either in or closely related to Art History or Communication Studies, as well as evidence of accomplishment and previous research experience in the proposed field of study.
+For additional information on Art History requirements, see above under MA Program/Art History.

 Candidates with an MA will be admitted into Phase II of the doctoral program, thereby gaining credit for one year of resident study.

-Communication Studies: Admission to the PhD program is conditional on a strong fit between a candidate’s research interests and those of our faculty.
-It is not required that applicants contact potential supervisors, or establish a supervisory commitment, prior to application.
-However, applicants may wish contact faculty members in order to gauge their interest and availability to supervise, as this can be a factor in admissions decisions.
+Communication Studies: Admission to the Ph.D. program is conditional on a strong fit between a candidate’s research interests and those of our faculty.
+It is not required that applicants contact potential supervisors, or establish a supervisory committee, prior to application.
+However, applicants may wish to contact faculty members in order to gauge their interest and availability to supervise, as this can be a factor in admissions decisions.
 A positive response from an individual faculty member regarding supervisory interest does not guarantee admission.

 My interests cover both Communications and Art History.
 What is the exact relationship between the two disciplines within the Department?
 Can I do a joint degree in both programs?

 The degree programs in Art History and Communications Studies offer separate graduate degrees within our Department.
-Nevertheless, many students in one discipline will take one or more courses in the other, or include a faculty member from the other discipline on their synthesis exam or thesis committees.
-While the disciplines are distinct, we are looking to develop areas of possible overlap, such as the study of new media arts or histories of representational technologies (for example, photography).
+Nevertheless, many students in one discipline will take one or more courses in the other, or include a faculty member from the other discipline on their comprehensive exam or thesis committees.
+While the disciplines are distinct, we are looking to develop areas of possible overlap, such as the study of new media arts or histories of representational technologies (for example, photography) and co-teaching across our streams.
 As yet, we do not offer joint graduate degrees in Art History and Communications Studies, though we may develop such degrees in the future.

 My undergraduate degree is in a field other than Communications / Art History, but I wish to apply for your MA.
 Do I need to do a BA in Communications / Art History first?

 No. We accept students with a wide variety of backgrounds and previous degrees.
-We suggest, however, that you use our Statement of Interest to explain the link between your previous degree and your intended area of study.
-On the Art History side, see the MA section above for more information.
+We suggest, however, that you use your research proposal (i.e. application statement) to explain the link between your previous degree and your intended area of study.
+On the Art History side, please see the MA section above for more information.

 Do your graduate programs in Communication Studies offer practical or professional training in journalism (or public relations or media production or organizational communication)?

-No. Our program is oriented towards scholarly study of the history and analysis of communication, media and culture.
+No. Our programs are oriented towards scholarly study of the history and analysis of communication, media and culture.
 We do not offer professional training in journalism or media production.